Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Introduction

 Quantum stabilizer codes, analogous to classical linear block codes, allow efficient encoding and binary syndrome decoding~\cite{GotPhD,CRSS98,NC00}.
 A notable class of stabilizer codes is quantum low-density parity-check (LDPC) codes, which are preferred for their high code rates and feasible syndrome measurements from low-weight stabilizers.
 These codes can be decoded using belief propagation (BP), similar to classical LDPC codes~\cite{MMM04,PC08,Wan+12,Bab+15,ROJ19,KL20,KL21a,Gal62,MN95,Mac99,Tan81,Pea88,KFL01}.
 A quantum LDPC code of the Calderbank--Shor--Steane (CSS) type \cite{CS96,Ste96} can be decoded by the BP algorithm for binary codes (BP$_2$) by treating $X$ and $Z$ errors separately.
 When $X$ and $Z$ errors exhibit correlations, such as in depolarizing channels, a quaternary BP algorithm (BP$_4$) could be more effective, as it better exploits the error correlations during decoding.
 An important feature of quantum codes is their binary error syndromes, unlike classical nonbinary codes.
 Consequently, the complexity of BP$_4$ can be reduced by restricting message passing in the Tanner graph~\cite{KL20} to scalar messages, which encode the likelihood ratios associated with Pauli commutation relations.

-The decoding problem for quantum codes with high degeneracy is particularly challenging for BP, as seen in topological codes \cite{Kit03,BM06,BM07,HFDM12,THD12,LAR11,ATBFB21}.
-To address these challenges, several remedies for the BP algorithm have been introduced, including techniques such as random perturbation \cite{PC08}, enhanced feedback \cite{Wan+12,Bab+15}, check-matrix augmentation \cite{ROJ19}, message normalization and offset \cite{KL20,KL21a}, and trapping set analysis \cite{RV21,CPR+24}.
-These methods aim to improve the decoding accuracy and convergence of the BP algorithm.
-A recently developed modified BP$_4$ algorithm, known as MBP$_4$, incorporates additional memory effects and has demonstrated the ability to handle topological codes \cite{KL22}.
+The decoding problem for highly degenerate quantum codes, such as topological codes~\cite{Kit03,BM06,BM07,HFDM12,THD12,LAR11,ATBFB21}, remains particularly challenging for belief propagation (BP).
+A variety of remedies have been proposed to improve BP convergence and accuracy, including random perturbation~\cite{PC08}, enhanced feedback~\cite{Wan+12,Bab+15}, check-matrix augmentation~\cite{ROJ19}, message normalization and offsets~\cite{KL20,KL21a}, and trapping-set analysis~\cite{RV21,CPR+24}.
+A notable advance is MBP$_4$~\cite{KL22}, which introduces memory effects and enables BP to decode many topological codes.

-We investigate ordered statistic decoding (OSD) as a complementary approach to BP in quantum coding theory.
-Originally proposed by Fossorier and Lin~\cite{FL95} in classical coding theory for approximating maximum-likelihood decoding~\cite{Wolf78, LV95, Eli57, Eli91, For66, Cha72, SB89, KNIH94, HHC93}, OSD sorts reliability measures of symbols to find probable solutions while maintaining controllable complexity~\cite{FL95, PK21, RWBC20, FC01, MFNGE14}.
-Syndrome-based OSD has been used when BP fails to identify a valid error~\cite{FLS98} and is particularly effective for degenerate quantum codes~\cite{PK21}.

-The core operation of OSD is Gaussian elimination on an $m \times n$ parity-check matrix, identifying unreliable bits with a complexity of $O(nm^2)$.
-Order-$w$ OSD flips up to $w$ reliable bits to generate error candidates, but this incurs high computational costs.
-To mitigate complexity, Fossorier \textit{et al.}\cite{FLS98} proposed candidate pruning, and various classical techniques further optimized high-order OSD by reducing the number of candidates examined\cite{FL96,GS97,AL12,YSLV19,YSVL21,YCC22}.

-In the quantum regime, OSD-based decoders~\cite{PK21,RWBC20} prioritize less reliable bit-flips, but OSD-0 remains the dominant computational bottleneck.
-Roffe \textit{et al.}\cite{RWBC20} introduced BP2-OSD-CS$\lambda$ with a greedy combination sweep, typically set to $\lambda=60$. iOlius and Martinez\cite{iOM24closed} proposed the closed-branch (CB) decoder as a lower-complexity alternative, though BP+CB underperforms BP-OSD-0.
-Gong \textit{et al.}\cite{GCR24} developed the guided decimation guessing (GDG) decoder, which matches BP2-OSD-CS10 and surpasses BP-OSD-0 for BB codes\cite{BCG+24}.
-To further reduce Gaussian elimination overhead, Wolanski and Barber introduced the ambiguity clustering decoder~\cite{WB24ambiguity}, while Hillmann \textit{et al.} proposed localized statistics decoding (LSD)~\cite{HBQ+24localized}.
-Both are divide-and-conquer algorithms, as they partition the decoding problem into smaller subproblems based on specific heuristics.
+When BP alone is insufficient, postprocessing decoders such as ordered statistic decoding (OSD) are commonly employed.
+OSD was originally developed in classical coding theory as a controllable-complexity approximation to maximum-likelihood decoding~\cite{FL95,Wolf78,LV95,Eli57,Eli91,For66,Cha72,SB89,KNIH94,HHC93}, and later adapted to syndrome-based and quantum decoding~\cite{FLS98,PK21}.
+Its core operation is Gaussian elimination on an $m\times n$ parity-check matrix, followed by flipping unreliable bits, but high-order OSD incurs significant computational cost~\cite{FL96,GS97,AL12,YSLV19,YSVL21,YCC22}.

+In the quantum regime, several BP–OSD hybrids and variants have been proposed~\cite{RWBC20,iOM24closed,GCR24}, along with divide-and-conquer approaches such as ambiguity clustering (AC)~\cite{WB24ambiguity} and localized statistics decoding (LSD)~\cite{hillmann2025localized}.
+These methods attempt to reduce the Gaussian elimination burden by partitioning the problem.